 Let’s take a look at how to speed up muscle growth including vital muscle growth tips that go beyond training and diet.

-Experience: Newbies always see faster results than those people who have a history of fitness and weightlifting experience.
-In fact, those who are new to a muscle-building will often see bigger muscle tissue along with an increased rate of fat burning.
+Newbies always see faster results than those who have a history of fitness and weightlifting experience.
+In fact, those who are new to muscle-building will often see bigger muscle tissue along with an increased rate of fat burning.

-Consistency: This one is pretty obvious: Want to see more muscle growth?
-Don’t skip workouts and don’t slack on your diet.
-The more consistent you are with your training and diet, the faster you’ll see muscle growth.
+This one is pretty obvious: Want to see more muscle growth?
+Don’t skip workouts and don’t slack on your diet!
+The more consistent you are with your training and diet, the faster you’ll gain muscle.

-With all that said, if you’re following a comprehensive weightlifting program and you’re staying true to a caloric surplus diet, studies suggest that you can expect to see between a quarter pound to two pounds of muscle growth per week.
+With all that said, if you’re following a comprehensive weightlifting program and you’re staying true to a caloric surplus diet, studies suggest that you can expect to see between a quarter pound to two pounds of added muscles per week.

 To put that into context, after three months of weightlifting, on average, you can gain between three and twelve pounds of lean muscle mass.

-If you want to make sure you’re achieving the higher end of those possible results mentioned above, here are the best ways to tap into fast muscle growth.
+If you want to make sure you’re achieving the higher end of those possible results mentioned above, here are the best ways to tap into fast gains in muscle mass.